cape-io/cape-select/README.md

 Please view source for explanation and tests for usage.

 - `isFalse(false)` - Returns true if sent a value that is exactly false.
+- `isTrue(true)` - Returns true if sent a value that is exactly true.
 - `firstValArg(0, '', 'foo')` - Find the first truthy argument value.
 - `toBool({})` - Turn empty objects and arrays to false.
 Turn other values into a boolean.
 - `getDefault('path.one', 'second.path')` - Given two paths, select the first one that is defined.